alexander0205/TwitchLitle/README.md

-go to .env  and change the keys REACT_APP_TWITCH_API_CLIENT_ID = "Client ID" REACT_APP_TWITCH_API_CLIENT_SECRET = "Client Secret"
+go to .env  and change the keys REACT_APP_TWITCH_API_CLIENT_ID = "Client ID" REACT_APP_TWITCH_API_CLIENT_SECRET = "Client Secret" **Twitch Redirect URL**
+Requirement on the Twitch App site to register an App you need an OAuth Redirect URL.
+In this case register this URL: https://us-central1-twitchlitle.cloudfunctions.net/twitchlitle_redirect

 **Note: URLSCHEME**
 The API of twitch only accept URLs HTTPS in the redirect, in this case, I created a little API with firebase, the application will call Twitch and Twitch will redirect to firebase API and the API will redirect to the app.